jarlg/melatonin/blog/_posts/2014-9-01-Approaching-v0.3.md

 ![Alpha interface of version 0.3]({{ site.baseurl }}/images/interfacev03-a.png)

 This interface is not simple enough.
-Realizing this, I am now in the course of backstepping to just the slider (maybe with the graph).
+Realizing this, I am now in the course of backstepping to just the slider with the graph.
 I find the on/off toggle redundant; zeroing opacity is equivalent.
-Custom color of the overlay was never in the original specifications, but since people seem to want it, I'll leave it in the options page.
+Custom color of the overlay was never in the original specifications, but I'll leave it in the options page since people want it.

-In the options page you'll also find a keyframe-system of configuring the automatic color/temperature(/opacity?) progression.
+In the options page you'll also find a keyframe-system for configuring the automatic color/temperature progression.
+Keyframes are linked to a certain sun altitude and have the option of ```asc```, ```desc``` or ```both``` meaning they activate on rising or falling sun (or both).

 _to be updated_